ubc-library-rc/gis-spatial-stories/index.md

 *Unsure if this workshop is for you?* This workshop is intended for anyone interested in telling a spatial story with their data or visualizing the geographic context of their research area. **Geospatial novices are welcome!**

 ## Before the workshop...
- If you are attending this workshop with a project of your own in mind, please download and fill out, to the best of your ability, the below worksheet.
-This is for your own benefit, and will not be collected or assessed by facilitators.
-You will also have a chance to fill it out during the workshop, though it may be helpful to review it beforehand.
+ If you are attending this workshop with a project of your own in mind, please download and fill out, to the best of your ability, the worksheet below.
+This is for your own benefit, and will not be collected or assessed by the facilitators.
+You will also have a chance to think through these questions during the workshop, though it may be helpful to review them beforehand.
 [Microsoft .docx version](./content/project-design-worksheet.docx) |
 [Text file version](./content/project-design-worksheet.rtf)

-## Workshoping beyond the workshop: putting skills to practice
+## Workshopping beyond the workshop: putting skills to practice
- At the end of each month, the Research Commons hosts drop-in Spatial Storytelling Workshops.
+ At the end of each month, UBC's Koerner Library Research Commons hosts drop-in Spatial Storytelling sessions.
 You are invited to bring your projects in progress to workshop collectively.
 These sessions are an opportunity to put into practice the skills learned here today.
 Register for both this workshop as well as drop-in sessions on the [Research Commons' events calendar](https://researchcommons.library.ubc.ca/workshops/).

+Additionally, the Research Commons offers 1:1 and group consultations for GIS related questions, as well as questions regarding Data Analysis, Digital Scholarship, and Citation Management.
+[Book a consult here](https://libcal.library.ubc.ca/appointments/research_commons).
+Keep in mind consultations offered through the Research Commons are aimed at assisting you as you work through your project rather than creating a methodology *for* you.